 Audubon’s Birds and Climate Change Report predicts that over half of North American bird species will lose more than 50 percent of their current climatic range by 2080.
 To test these predictions, Audubon is running the new citizen and community science project Climate Watch.
 Climate Watch aims to document species’ responses to climate change by having volunteers in the field look for birds where Audubon’s climate models project they should be in the 2020s.

-The next survey will take place January 15 - February 15, 2018 and is open to all interested Audubon chapters and centers, in addition to organized groups with an interest in birds.
+The next survey will take place May 15 - June 15, 2018 and is open to the public, including all interested Audubon chapters and centers, in addition to organized groups and individuals with an interest in birds.

 Want to know how the most recent survey went?
 Click here to explore results in our interactive map.